elblasy33/docker-beso/README.md

 Navigate to your server hostname / IP address on port 9000 and create your admin account for Portainer-CE

-Navigate to your  81 to setup
-NGinX Proxy Manager admin account.
+Navigate to your server hostname/ IP address on port 81 to setup NGinX Proxy Manager admin account.
 The default login credentials for NGinX Proxy Manager are:
 username: admin@example.com